You may want to bookmark this page for future interviews.

 The answer could go in a thousand directions, and there’s no right one.

 The point is to understand how the candidate responds to criticism.
+This is another question that shows you if they are coachable.

 (It’s also interesting to see whose opinion matters to them.
 We tend to register ‘difficult feedback’ as feedback from people whose opinions we care about.)